roosemberth/karuiwm/README.md

 appendix D: Xinerama (aka multi-monitor)
 ----------------------------------------

-stwm comes with Xinerama support and is thus capable of handling a multi-monitor setup.
-Unlike its parent dwm however (which assigns a separate tag set to each monitor), stwm uses a unified workspace set for all monitors.
+karuiwm comes with Xinerama support and is thus capable of handling a multi-monitor setup.
+Unlike its parent dwm however (which assigns a separate tag set to each monitor), karuiwm uses a unified workspace set for all monitors.

 Once a monitor is added, it will attempt to display the next undisplayed workspace; if there is none, it will create a new workspace nearby and move its